roman-milk/roman-milk.github.io/danny.md

  "Even if that is what you are thinking why are you taking it out on my mother?"

  "Oh come on Pauline.
 How can I still see your mother when you and I are through?
 The last time we broke up she slammed the door in my face.
 When you see her tell her I'm not a blabbermouth.
 No one but the three of us will ever know.
 Now if you will excuse me I have some place I need to go."
-Report_Story #2